Scientist and author, Beth enjoys living life in the slow lane. She takes time to enjoy the little things in life.

 My Favorite Car Color is Red

 I love red cars!
 My current car is red, my last car and the one before that were red too.
 So, I have experience of trying to clean bird droppings off my car.

 I was convinced that my red vehicle attracted more bird droppings than those of my neighbors.
 Friends who own white cars disagree.
 They believe it's their shiny, clean, white cars that get dive-bombed the most.
-But now, a research study concludes that red cars get more bird poop than other colors.
+But now, a research study has concluded that red cars get more bird poop than other colors.